NIHFAB/PREX-GUI-FAB/README.md

   char strInChar[len]; // make character array of settings of proper length. len might not be necessary str.toCharArray(strInChar, len + 1);
 ```
 ...
-(Nest if logic to direct the values to the proper variables for assignment, depending on what kind of information was sent.)
+(Nested if logic to direct the values to the proper variables for assignment, depending on what kind of information was sent.)

 ```
       kp_torq_s = strtok(NULL, delim);